epccs/RPUpi/Remote/README.md

 ## Notes

-If the program using a serial device (e.g. avrdude) gets sent a SIGINT (Ctrl+C) it may not leave the UART device driver in the proper state (e.g. the DTR/RTS may remain active).
+If the program using a serial device (e.g., avrdude) gets sent a SIGINT (Ctrl+C) it may not leave the USB UART device or its driver in the proper state (e.g., the DTR/RTS may remain active).
 One way to clear this is to use modprobe to remove and reload the device driver.
+Hardware UART (e.g., /dev/ttyAMA0) does not have this issue.

 ```
 # Serial restart (list device drivers)